Rational symbolic powers of ideals: Rational symbolic powers of monomial ideals

-The remaining of this section focuses on asymptotic behaviors and invariants of the filtration of rational symbolic powers of a squarefree monomial ideal.
-Particularly, for a squarefree monomial ideal $I \subseteq R$, we consider the limits
+The remaining of this section focuses on asymptotic behaviors and invariants of the filtration of rational symbolic powers of a monomial ideal.
+Particularly, for a monomial ideal $I \subseteq R$, we consider the following limits